Why do I need a Director’s Pension?

-Directors’ pensions are not just about saving for the future, they are also a way to extract business profits tax-efficiently and depending on which type of pension vehicle is used, for example a Self-Invested Personal Pension (SIPP) for Small Self-Administered Scheme (SSAS), the pension can invest in business assets and even makes loans back to the company.
+A Director’s pension is not just about saving for the future, it is a great way to extract business profits for your benefit tax-efficiently and, depending on which type of pension vehicle is used, for example a Self-Invested Personal Pension (SIPP) or Small Self-Administered Scheme (SSAS), the pension can even invest in business assets and make loans back to the company.

 On top of all that, contributions paid by the business in to the Director’s pension scheme are a fully deductible business expense and so qualify for corporation tax-relief and personal contributions qualify for income tax-relief.